![]() Department of History & Political Science Receive daily updates of this forecast until Election Day via Twitter Follow @JADPhD |

 Presidential Election Forecasting |

-Based on these state win probabilities, the distribution of possible Electoral College outcomes looks like this: the necessary 270 Electoral Votes he needs in order to win re-election. |
+Based on these state-level projections, the distribution of possible Electoral College and Popular Vote outcomes looks like this: ![]() ![]() the necessary 270 Electoral Votes she needs in order to win, and a 99.99% probability of winning a majority of the national 2-party popular vote |